top of page

 Understanding UN-Rated Steel Drums: What Compliance Means for Your Industry

-Industries that handle hazardous materials (HAZMAT) must comply with strict regulations to ensure safe storage and transportation.
-One of the key requirements for businesses in chemical, pharmaceutical, and industrial sectors is the use of UN-rated steel drums.
-These drums meet international safety standards and undergo rigorous testing to prevent leaks, spills, and contamination.
+Industries that manage hazardous materials (HAZMAT) are subject to strict regulations to ensure the safe storage and transportation of potentially dangerous substances.
+One key requirement for businesses in sectors like chemical manufacturing, pharmaceuticals, and industrial waste management is the use of UN-rated steel drums.

 What Makes a Steel Drum UN-Rated?

-• Leakproof testing to prevent spills
+• Leakproof testing – Ensures liquid containment without spills

-Decoding UN Markings on Steel Drums
+Understanding UN Markings on Steel Drums

 • X = Packing Group I (High Danger)